jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/NCCGroup-Annual-Research-Report-2021.md

 using Wubes, it wont be able to infect your Windows host without additional chained exploits.
+Specifically, this means attackers need 1, 2, 3 and 4 below instead of just 1 and 2 in the case of Firefox:
+1\.
+Browser remote code execution (RCE) exploit
+1\.
+Local privilege exploit (LPE)
-Specifically, this means attackers need 1, 2, 3 and 4 below instead of just 1 and 2 in the case of Firefox:1\.Browser remote code execution (RCE) exploit2\.Local privilege exploit (LPE)3\.Bypass of Code Integrity (CI)4\.HyperV (HV) elevation of privilege (EoP)In June 2021, Cedric Halbronn published Exploitmitigations: Keeping up with evolving and complex softwarehardware, a knowledge base of exploit mitigations available across numerous operating systems(Windows, Linux, Android, iOS, OpenBSD, FreeBSD), architectures (ARM) and applications and versions, including the glibc library, Mozilla Firefox, Microsoft Edge, Google Chrome, and Microsoft Office.In June 2021, Cedric Halbronn published Exploiting the Sudo Baron Samedit vulnerability (CVE\-2021\-3156\) on VMWare vCenter Server 7\.0\.
+1\.
+Bypass of Code Integrity (CI)
+1\.
+HyperV (HV) elevation of privilege (EoP)
+In June 2021, Cedric Halbronn published Exploit
+mitigations: Keeping up with evolving and complex softwarehardware, a knowledge base of exploit mitigations available across numerous operating systems (Windows, Linux, Android, iOS, OpenBSD, FreeBSD), architectures (ARM) and applications and versions, including the glibc library, Mozilla Firefox, Microsoft Edge, Google Chrome, and Microsoft Office.
+In June 2021, Cedric Halbronn published Exploiting the Sudo Baron Samedit vulnerability (CVE\-2021\-3156\) on VMWare vCenter Server 7\.0\.
 This post detailed the technique of abusing defaults structures to exploit